SPRING STOMP

 • Ferry.
 Unfortunately ferry service from Boston to Provincetown does not start until mid May (sigh).

 • Driving.
 It is about 2-2.5 hour drive from Boston along Rte 3 and 6.
-I have “figure out how to add a ride-share” on the my list.
-Until then, you can post to GFP Stomp Facebook page looking for a ride.
+If you would like to find a ride, you can try posting to the GFP Stomp Facebook Page.

 • Bus.
 This will take longer (and there’s no way to guarantee you have a seat until you get to the terminal) — it’s about 4-5 hours or so from Boston – it make stops in most towns along the cape.